- Rocket Loans

-5 Easy Home Improvement Ideas for the Winter Season
+5 Easy Home Improvement Ideas For The Winter Season

 However, owning a home does come with a bit more work and maintenance than other forms of lodging.
 If you’re renting your home or apartment and something goes wrong, it can often be solved with a simple call to your landlord or handyman.

-And while it’s true that (depending on where you live) many home improvements are limited to the warmer months where you can get outside, but here’s our list of five easy home improvements that you can make in the winter, no matter where you live or how cold it is outside!
-Continue reading for some easy home improvements for winter.
+And while it’s true (depending on where you live) that many home improvements are limited to the warmer months where you can get outside, improvements can still be made.
+Here’s our list of five easy home improvements that you can make in the winter, no matter where you live or how cold it is outside!

-1. Declutter the House
+1. Declutter The House

 One of our home improvement ideas for winter that many parents do around Christmas is to help their kids cycle out their old toys by getting rid of one (or more) items for every Christmas present they receive.
 This helps to stop the seemingly inevitable growth of toys while also providing a way to give back if you’re able to donate items that are still in good condition.

 If the thought of parting with some of the things in your house is overwhelming, start small.
 Focus on one room at a time and come up with a plan that allows you to make regular progress without feeling overwhelmed.